IHTSDO/delta-generator-tool/README.md

 * RF2 Archive Path - the path to a SNOMED RF2 archive containing some set of full files.

 * maxEffectiveTime - optionally also specify the latest effective time to be included (this date is used inclusively)

+* `-latest-state` this flag extracts only the latest state of each component that has changed within the requested date range.
+It prevents the delta archive containing multiple states for any single SNOMED CT component (Concept, Description, Relationship or Reference Set Member).

 Processing files will be written to a temporary directory, and an archive package will be generated in the current directory.
 If a maxEffectiveTime has been set, then the effectiveDate in the archive filenames will be replaced with maxEffectiveTime.